Sons of the Desert: Similar films

-Lurel and Hardy had used the basic premise of playing truant from their wives in two short subjects: We Faw Down (1928), in which Ollie and Stan describe the vaudeville show they allegedly attended, unaware that the theater had burned down in the meantime; and Be Big!
+Laurel and Hardy had used the basic premise of playing truant from their wives in two short subjects: We Faw Down (1928), in which Ollie and Stan describe the vaudeville show they allegedly attended, unaware that the theater had burned down in the meantime; and Be Big!
 (1930), where Ollie feigns illness so he and Stan can attend their lodge's stag party.

 Legacy

 The international Laurel and Hardy society The Sons of the Desert, established in 1965, takes its name from this feature film.

 The title was also used as the name of a country group, as well as that of the Danish comedy quartet "Ørkenens sønner" (1991–present), the literal translation of the movie's title.
 The comedy group uses the basic theme of a fraternal organization, and their stage costumes are identical to the ones used in the movie's organization.
 Even their theme song is a translation of the one from the movie.
 Though adult themed, their gags and jokes resemble the ones seen at the movie's Chicago party.